 5 Tricks to Make College More Affordable

 - Earn credits elsewhere.
 Most colleges allow you to transfer credits from other colleges.
 There are often limitations to what can transfer and a maximum number of credits that can be completed at other schools, but any transferred credits can help to lower your tuition cost.
-Look into the credit transfer rules of any school that you’re interested in attending.
-Credits can be earned prior to attending a private college or can be earned during the summer and winter breaks by taking classes at community colleges.
+Look into the credit transfer rules of any school you’re interested in attending.
+Credits can be earned through community college courses either prior to attending college or throughout the summer and winter breaks.

 - Explore all aid options.
 You can receive scholarships and grants from many different sources.
-Your school may offer some, the government has ways of helping out, and there are numerous scholarships out there for special interests and even body and personality characteristics.
-Don’t think that there isn’t scholarship money out there for you.
+Your school may offer some, the government has ways of helping out, and there are numerous scholarships out there for special interests, personality traits, and even body characteristics.
+Don’t think that there isn’t scholarship money out there for you; aid is available for everyone.

 - FAFSA.
-Be sure to properly fill out and submit your FAFSA application on time.
+Be sure to fill out your FAFSA application properly and on time.
 Even if you don’t think you’re eligible for aid from the government, fill it out and see if you are.
 Be sure to research other federal aid programs or even aid from your local government.

 Affordable Private Colleges of Distinction

-Colleges of Distinction has vetted many finest private schools in the country.
-We hope that this helped you to realize that an education at a private college is within your financial reach.
-Let us know in the comments if you have any questions on finding out if a college is affordable for you.
-Below are some of the most affordable.
-Be sure to click the links to read more:
+Colleges of Distinction has vetted many of the finest private schools in the country.
+We hope that this breakdown has helped you realize that an education at a private college is within your financial reach.